 The Detroit Tigers have quickly risen to the ranks of one of the highest payrolls in the Major Leagues.
 But, as the Red Sox and Yankees have experienced at many times it does not always pay off.
-Regardless of how the team is performing, the Tigers are still a solid ball club on paper.
-It is easy for Detroit fans to have the confidence the team will turn itself around and finish every season as a serious contender for a World Series.
-Who knows, maybe the Tigers will experience the perfect blend of luck and talent that leads any team to a title.
+Regardless of how the team is performing, the Tigers are still a solid ball club on paper, and always a treat to watch.
+If you’re looking for a Detroit Tigers live stream, you’ve found the right website!

 If you are a real Tigers fan, you know you want to watch as many games as possible.
-If you cut cable or don’t live in the Detroit area, you know these aren’t good excuses and you’ll find ways to watch the Tigers online or live streaming.
+If you cut cable or don’t live in the Detroit area, you know these aren’t good excuses and you’ll find ways to watch the Tigers online.
 Well, below is a guide with all of the information you need during the entire season.
 Read on Tigers fans and figure out what is your best option this year to watch the Detroit Tigers online.

-Sign Up to Dish Network’s Sling TV to Watch the Tigers Online
+Sign Up for Sling TV to Watch the Tigers Online

 Here are some details on Sling TV:

-- Sling Orange package starts at only $20 a month
+- Packages start at only $20 a month

-- Can get a Roku 2 ($70 retail) free or Roku 3 half-off if you subscribe to three months of Sling TV
+- Can get a free Roku streaming player if you subscribe to three months of Sling TV

 - Starting package has channels like TBS, ESPN, TNT, ESPN2, CNN, AMC, and A&E